 Practice guides are books that go in depth on a particular area of the law.
 Practice guides typically are geared towards attorneys practicing in those areas, and practice guides tend to be more detailed than legal encyclopedias.
 Accordingly, while legal encyclopedias will provide a good starting point to get oriented to an area of law and to identify the legal issues, practice guides will assist you in developing a more comprehensive understanding of the topic and should provide even more references to cases and other primary authority.

-The Law Library's Secondary & Practice Guides Research Guide identifies hundreds of practice guides on ninety six different legal topics.
+The Law Library's Secondary & Practice Guides Research Guide identifies hundreds of practice guides on ninety-nine different legal topics.
 All of the practice guides identified in that research guide are available at UCLA in print, electronically, or both.
 That guide also discusses other useful tools for finding practice guides.

 American Law Reports (ALR) annotations provide articles on a huge array of very specific legal topics.
 Each article not only discusses the topic but also includes one of the most comprehensive primary source citations available.
 If you can find an ALR article on your topic, it truly can be the keys to the research kingdom.

 ALR includes seven general ALR series (ALR 1st through 7th), covering topics that tend to come up at the state level, and three federal ALR series (ALR Fed.
 1st through 3rd), covering federal law topics.
 ALRs are available in Westlaw and Lexis.
 Westlaw's coverage is a bit more comprehensive, as Lexis does not include the ALR 1st series.

 When working with ALRs, it is easy to get carried away, reviewing ALR articles on topics related to your topic but not directly on point, in the hopes of finding just what you need.
 To avoid falling down the "rabbit-hole" of ALR research, you may find it useful to set a time limit to work with this resource -- maybe an hour give or take.